-Portland cement concrete pavement, inclusive of furnishing reinforcements, dowels, tie bars, other joint materials; furnishing, placing, and removing of forms, protection devices; furnishing and placing curing materials, furnishing and installing longitudinal joints, isolation/expansion joints, transverse expansion joints, transverse construction joints, and transverse contraction joints; grinding and grooving; obtaining cores; testing; backfilling holes with concrete; and furnishing labor, materials, tools, equipment, incidentals, and all other work related to Portland cement concrete pavement will not be be measured and paid for separately, but shall be considered incidental to the various water system and jet grout construction costs in the Proposal Schedule.
+411.05 Basis of Payment.
+The Engineer will pay for the accepted PCC pavement at the contract unit price per cubic yard.
+The price includes full compensation for furnishing reinforcements, dowels, tie bars, other joint materials; furnishing, placing, and removing of forms, protection devices; furnishing and placing curing materials, furnishing and installing longitudinal joints, transverse expansion joints, and transverse construction joints; grinding and grooving; obtaining cores; backfilling holes with concrete; and furnishing labor, materials, tools, equipment, and incidentals necessary to complete the work.